CrazyWichGG/CrazyWichGG/README.md

 # 👋 Hello
 I'm a student who really interested in coding.
 The reason is from a game called Minecraft, it's quite a long story tho.

-* 😎  My name is Tonnam but you can call me "Wich"
+* 😎  Just call me "Wich"
 * 💬  My pronouns is he/him
 * 🌍  I'm based in Mae Hong Son, Thailand
 * 🧠  I'm currently learning ~~Python HTML CSS Javascript~~ how to get rid of my laziness.